fedbiomed/fedbiomed/docs/user-guide/advanced-optimization.md

     Optimizer(lr=lr, modules=[AdamModule()])

     ```
-- It is possible to chain `Optimizer` with several `OptiModule`s, meaning to use several `Optimizer`s.
+- It is possible to chain `Optimizer` with several `OptiModules`, meaning to use several `Optimizers`.
 Some chains of `OptiModule` may be non-sensical, so use it at your own risk!
 Below we showcase the use of Adam with Momentum

     ```python